Introduction to Model View View Model (MVVM)

-MODEL: ( Reusable Code – DATA ) Business Objects that encapsulate data and behavior of application domain, Simply holds the data.
+- MODEL: ( Reusable Code – DATA ) Business Objects that encapsulate data and behavior of application domain, Simply hold the data.

-VIEWMODEL: ( Reusable Code – LOGIC ) Link bewteen Model and View OR It Retrieves data from Model and exposes it to the View.
+- VIEWMODEL: ( Reusable Code – LOGIC ) Link between Model and View OR It Retrieves data from Model and exposes it to the View.
 This is the model specifically designed for the View.

 - Life Cycle state of Application will be maintained.

-- The application will be in the same position as to where the user left it.
+- The application will be in the same position as where the user left it.

 - UI Components are kept away from Business Logic.